simtor/AdaShips/README.md

 # UML style diagram illustrating initial overall solution:

 My UML represents how my code works and how they function are related to each other.
-As my code doesn't have classes I didn't use classes or serrated the code into files.
-The UML is a way to visualize the way the code works.
+As my code doesn't have classes I didn't use classes or separated the code into files.
+The UML is a way to visualize the way the code works and how data flows.

 ![alt text](https://github.com/simtor/AdaShips/blob/main/Screenshot%202021-03-24%20at%2012.01.33.png)